AdaCore/ada-spark-rfcs/considered/rfc-noraise.md

 * As a way to annotate that you don't expect a specific subprogram to raise exceptions.
-Coupled with programming best practices, such as not using catch-alls, but only catching specific exceptions class, and never catching certain class of errors such as assertion errors or program errors, this will enforce safety oriented programming, allowing you to catch some errors earlier in the development cycle.
+Coupled with programming best practices, such as not using catch-alls, but only catching specific exception classes, and never catching certain classes of errors such as assertion errors or program errors, this will enforce safety oriented programming, allowing you to catch some errors earlier in the development cycle.

-> TODO for a SPARK person: Can this be useful from a specification/proof
-> perspective ?
-Or is this completely redundant in SPARK since it is the
-> default already ?

 ## Guide-level explanation

 A new aspect, `No_Raise`, is introduced on subprograms.

 Should a subprogram with such an aspect have an exception be raised and not be caught in the subprogram, a `Program_Error` will be raised by the subprogram.

-A new check category is introduced (See ARM 11.5), `No_Raise_Checks`.
+A new check category is introduced (See ARM 11.5), `Raise_Check`.
 The above program error is subject to this check category, and can hence be deactivated by deactivating the check category, or by disabling run-time checks.